Scaling

 Types of calcium scaling:

-Causes of Calcium Silcate Scaling:
+Causes of Calcium Silicate Scaling:

 Causes of Calcium Nodules: